jjwong/palworld_dedicated_server_linux/README.md

 # Piecing it all together
 1. Make sure all [prequisites](#Prerequisites) have been completed
+2. In your PalWorldSettings.ini, make sure you set `RCONEnabled=true` and remember to set the port to something not used and dont use the default.
-2. Place the scripts in your /home/steam directory
+3. Place the 2 scripts in your /home/steam directory
-3. You'll need to modify the crontab as root, and copy and update the schedule on what you would prefer.
+4. You'll need to modify the crontab as root, and copy and update the schedule on what you would prefer.

 The script currently does a backup every hour at the 10 minute mark, restarts the server twice a day at 2AM and 2PM.

-4. To modify crontab type in the following. `sudo crontab -e`
+5. To modify crontab type in the following. `sudo crontab -e`
-5. You should be good to go now.
+6. You should be good to go now.
 If things aren't running, you may have forgotten to make the scripts executable. e.g `chmod +x palworld_restart.sh`

 # Acknowledgements